Khan/genqlient/README.md

 - (+) documentation
 - get a designer to fix my bad logo-thing
 - custom scalar types (or custom mappings for standard scalars, if you want a special ID type say)
-- allow mapping a custom type to a particular val (if you want to use a named type for some string, say)
+- allow mapping a GraphQL type to a particular Go type (if you want to use a named type for some string, say)
 - (optionally?) include full query in generated godoc